 - More information and current requirements are available at the Faculty of Medicine Study guide for doctoral studies - chapter 4.4 (pdf)

-- The right to study for a doctoral degree in the Faculty of Medicine of the University of Turku from 1 January 2026 onwards
+a) The right to pursue a doctoral degree in the University of Turku Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) at the Faculty of Medicine from 1 January 2027 onwards.

 When applying for a right to study